frederic-perez/AmE-dictionary/data/dictionary.md

 __hex sign__ _n_ _She made the hex sign._
 __hex<sup>1</sup>__ _n_ :dart::four: __1__ An evil spell; a curse. _Looking for a hex-breaking sign._ __2__ One that brings bad luck.
 __hex<sup>2</sup>__ _vt_ :three: __1__ To put a hex on. __2__ To bring or wish bad luck to.
+__hexenwolf__ _n_ [:scroll: _Hexen_ comes from the German word for “witches” (plural form of Hexe), often associated with magic, the occult, or witchcraft] A witch that transforms into a wolf or have wolf-like traits.
 __hey__
 __heyday__ _n_ :nine::m: (haydays) The period of one’s greatest popularity, vigor, or prosperity.
 __hi-rail truck__ _n_ :camera: